Date Updated: 08/23/2025

 Internal hemorrhoids lie inside the rectum.
 You usually can't see or feel them, and they rarely cause discomfort.
 But straining or irritation when passing stool can cause:

-• Painless bleeding during bowel movements.
+• Painless bleeding.
 You might notice small amounts of bright red blood on your toilet tissue or in the toilet.

 Thrombosed hemorrhoids

-• Severe pain
+• Severe pain.

-• Swelling
+• Swelling.

-• Inflammation
+• Inflammation.

-• A hard lump near your anus
+• A hard, discolored lump near the anus.

 When to see a doctor

 Don't assume rectal bleeding is due to hemorrhoids, especially if you have changes in bowel habits or if your stools change in color or consistency.
-Rectal bleeding can occur with other diseases, including colorectal cancer and anal cancer.
+Rectal bleeding can happen with other diseases, including colorectal cancer and anal cancer.

 Seek emergency care if you have large amounts of rectal bleeding, lightheadedness, dizziness or faintness.